 If you have a support worker assigned to you, we ask that they come with you when you volunteer with us to give you the support needed and actively participate in the activities as much as possible.

-We are also looking for local people who would like to become volunteer officers with TCV to learn about practical conservation work and who can help deliver the project.
+We especially welcome local people who would like to become volunteer officers with TCV to learn valuable practical skills and who can help deliver the project.

 What stuff do I need?